 Research

-My research how parents and communities construct social meaning through their schools.
-It can be related to choosing a school in the context of school choice.
+My research how parents and communities construct social meaning through their schools, and how these choices have a macro impact on school segregation.
 My research has focused on the multiple framings and contested meanings of a distinctive pedagogy like Montessori, both in the US and globally, or how parents navigate school choice in Singapore and Germany.

-This meaning can be constructed around historical memory in relation to nation-building and community-building, and I’ve researched how this operates both in the American South remembering the Civil Rights movement and in India around Gandhi’s assassination and Partition.
+This meaning can be constructed around historical memory in relation to nation-building and community-building, and I’ve researched how this operates both in Italy with relation to frescoes and priceless art and in India around Gandhi’s assassination and Partition.

 A third mode of examining the social meaning of schools is through research examining parents and students working toward school integration and broader social integration/racial justice.
-Current research with Molly Makris and Elise Castillo examines New York City school integration activists.
+Spencer-funded research with Molly Makris and Elise Castillo examines New York City school integration activists during the COVID-19 pandemic, and a future project examines parental activists supporting local public schools in several global cities.

 BOOKS